RiceComp427-Staff/electionguard-edu-resources/README.md

 This repository contains instructor resources for working with ElectionGuard-EDU.
 In particular, you'll see:

-- Apple Keynote slide deck (and PDF) that corresponds to an 80-ish minute lecture on the "modern cryptography" used by end-to-end cryptographic voting systems.
+- `voting-crypto.key` and `voting-crypto.pdf`: Apple Keynote slide deck (and PDF) that corresponds to an 80-ish minute lecture on the "modern cryptography" used by end-to-end cryptographic voting systems.

 - `handout-kotlin.tex` and `handout-python.tex`: front-ends that build the student PDF handout,